European Pasque Flower

 - Is European Pasque Flower good for the Colorado Front Range?

-- Yes.
-European Pasque Flower is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, European Pasque Flower is a well-suited perennial for Colorado's Front Range.

 - How big does European Pasque Flower get?